 Take block-chain, for instance.
-Many problems that can be solved through block-chain can also be solved through a simple relational database.
+Many problems that can be solved through blockchain can also be solved through a simple relational database.
 This is especially so if a central authority has control of the block or if there is no critical mass of independent ledgers.
-But even central authorities now are talking about block-chains to solve for already-solved problems just because it’s cool.
+But even central authorities now are talking about block-chains to solve already-solved problems just because it’s cool.

-If one were to get one’s head out of this virtual cloud of buzzwords, one will realise that reliability and resiliency are, often, more important for mission-critical systems than the tool used to solve the problem.
+If one were to get one’s head out of this virtual cloud of buzzwords, one will realize that reliability and resiliency are, often, more important for mission-critical systems than the tool used to solve the problem.
 What is the most important piece of tech at Visa, for example?
 Is it the switch?
 Or that they can respond in seconds (latency)?

 I’d say Visa works because it can handle 1750 transactions/second (concurrency) on an average, their systems are designed to handle 65K transactions/second, and they do this without ever going down.